BeskarDev/nexus-rpg/docs/07-magic/04-mystic-spells.md

 ---|---|---|---|---
  1 | 2 | vs. Resist | Short | singular

-**Effect**<br /> You curse a creature with the magical power of death, withering their mortal body.<br/>On a success, the creature suffers the following effects:<br/>- Their maximum HP are reduced by 5.<br/>- They suffer +1 bane on Fortitude rolls.<br/>This curse lasts for a long duration.
+**Effect**<br /> You curse a creature with the magical power of death, withering their mortal body.<br/>On a success, the creature suffers the following effects:<br/>- Their maximum HP are reduced by 5. - They can&#x27;t regain HP. <br/>- They suffer +1 bane on Fortitude rolls.<br/>This curse lasts for a long duration.

 ### Early Grave